-I like to work on oil primed canvas which does not necessarily have to be pre-toned.
-In the past I have used a dry warm brown or cool grey mid tone preparation, however I came upon the method that I use now by accident.
-When beginning an alla prima painting, or one day sketch, I prefer to rub raw umber and paint a medium heavy wash over the entire canvas and start working directly into that application.
-I find that I can rub out my lights easily and not commit to any sharp lines in the beginning stages that would distract me later.
+I like to work on oil-primed canvas, which does not necessarily have to be pre-toned.
+In the past, I have used a dry, warm brown, or cool grey mid-tone preparation.
+However, I came upon the method that I use now by accident.
+When beginning an alla prima painting or one-day sketch, I prefer to rub raw umber, paint a medium heavy wash over the entire canvas, and start working directly into that application.
+I can rub out my lights easily and not commit to sharp lines in the beginning stages that would distract me later.
 This method also helps me to work in terms of mass, using light and dark to sculpt the features broadly.
-I don't stay at this stage or bring it to a great sense of finish either; after about half an hour or one sitting I am ready for color.
+I don’t stay at this stage or bring it to a great sense of finish either; after about half an hour or one sitting, I am ready for color.

-Using color on a slightly wet and raw umber toned surface also has the advantage, at least for me, of giving my paint something to work into and "overcome".
-I find that I key my lights and chromas very high and that the slightly swampy underpainting brings them back down to earth and gives all the colors a unity that is only apparent when I compare the work to another similar pose done straight onto a dry surface.
-See the comparison in the next few images.
+Using color on a slightly wet and raw umber-toned surface also has the advantage, at least for me, of giving my paint something to work into and “overcome.”
+I key my lights and chromas very high, and the slightly swampy underpainting brings them back down to earth and gives all the colors a unity that is only apparent when I compare the work to another similar pose done straight onto a dry surface.
+See the comparison in the following few images.

-This is a picture of Impression of a Lady (16x20 inches, oil on canvas, sold) taken while she was still fresh on the canvas.
-You can see what I mean about some of the earth color blending particularly in the tuft of hair on the left coming down from her wig.
-The blue background in that section is muted considerably by the still wet underpainting and has led to some unexpected effects that I liked and let remain.
+This is a picture of the Impression of a Lady (16x20 inches, oil on canvas, sold) taken while she was still fresh on the canvas.
+You can see what I mean about some of the earth color blendings, particularly in the tuft of hair on the left coming down from her wig.
+The blue background in that section is muted considerably by the still-wet underpainting and has led to some unexpected effects that I liked and let remain.

-In this there was a sense of fighting with the canvas and living with the unknown; a bit like watercolor.
+There was a sense of fighting with the canvas and living with the unknown, a bit like watercolor.

-White Collar (16x20 inches, oil on canvas, sold) was painted over an already dry grey toned canvas.
-Comparing my works in hindsight I have noticed the relative crispness and control of the brushwork, perhaps a lack of unpredictability.
-I used to prefer this and at one time would have shrunk away from anything that would muddy my colors and make mixing and painting even more unpredictable, more difficult.
-I used shorter stiffer brushes, more blending and less texture; now I welcome a bit of this brush play and seek out long egbert-style* bristle brushes, economy hog bristle brushes, and more interesting paint.
+White Collar (16x20 inches, oil on canvas, sold) was painted over a dry, grey, toned canvas.
+Comparing my works in hindsight, I have noticed the relative crispness and control of the brushwork, perhaps a lack of unpredictability.
+I used to prefer this and, at one time, would have shrunk away from anything that would muddy my colors and make mixing and painting even more unpredictable and complex.
+I used shorter, stiffer brushes, more blending, and less texture; now, I welcome a bit of this brush play and seek out long Egbert-style* bristle brushes, economy hog bristle brushes, and more exciting paint.

-Rublev Colours oil paints are quite interesting for many reasons.
-One is that they have different pigment granular sizes, which is apparently the natural way to experience and handle paint.
-For example, Cyprus Raw Umber Dark has very large particles and I can almost feel it grinding against the canvas.
-Ultramarine Blue (Green Shade), on the other hand, has a honey light consistency and very long flow.
+Rublev Colours oil paints are pretty interesting for many reasons.
+One is that they have different pigment granular sizes, which is the natural way to experience and handle paint.
+For example, Cyprus Raw Umber Dark has substantial particles, and I can almost feel it grinding against the canvas.
+On the other hand, Ultramarine Blue (Green Shade) has a honey-light consistency and a very long flow.
 The lead whites, of which they produce several, are all good for different things like achieving more texture (such as Ceruse which has chalk in it) or transparency and brilliance (which the leaded crystal glass in Crystal White lends).
-Lead White No. 2, which is bound with walnut oil, extends lead white's somewhat short drying time, a thing that I am grateful for because I can then take the entire day and night to complete a passage.
-Or in other cases, I like the option of Lead White No. 1 bound in linseed oil, if I want faster drying time.
+Lead White No. 2, bound with walnut oil, extends lead white’s somewhat short drying time, which I am grateful for because I can take the entire day and night to complete a passage.
+Or in other cases, I like the option of Lead White No. 1 bound in linseed oil if I want faster drying time.

-I have learned from sitting down with George O'Hanlon and Tatiana Zaytseva (Rublev Colours paint makers) that this behavior is more characteristic of pre-twentieth century oil paints.
-Pigments have ways in which they "behave", and its not natural or necessarily desirable to force them all to the same consistency as is the case of modern commercial paints.
-Someday I would like to take one of their Painting Best Practices Workshops, where they discuss the science and correct methods of preparing surfaces and paints, and their use.
+I have learned from sitting down with George O’Hanlon and Tatiana Zaytseva (Rublev Colours paint makers) that this behavior is more characteristic of pre-twentieth-century oil paints.
+Pigments have ways of “behave,” and it’s not natural or necessarily desirable to force them all to the same consistency as in modern commercial paints.
+Someday I would like to take one of their Painting Best Practices Workshops, where they discuss the science and correct methods of preparing surfaces and paints and their use.

 It is safe to say that I do not use every color on my palette in every picture.
-The larger and more involved the picture tends to be the more paints that get used.
-When I started off painting I had a set palette of mostly umbers and not more than ten colors.
-This worked for figures in model rooms and darkly lit still lifes, and for a time in my studio after that.
+The larger and more involved the picture tends to be, the more paints get used.
+When I started painting, I had a set palette of mostly umbers and not more than ten colors.
+This worked for figures in model rooms and darkly lit still lifes and for a time in my studio.
 As I started to add more flowers and experiment with colors in my compositions, my palette grew to encompass what it is today.
-I could have stopped adding colors awhile ago and would have been fine but my curiosity with paint handling effects and new pigment behaviors and mixtures (as well as wanting sound and reliable paints) is what intrigues me about Rublev Colours.
+I could have stopped adding colors a while ago, and it would have been fine.
+Still, my curiosity about paint handling effects and new pigment behaviors and mixtures (as well as wanting sound and reliable paints) intrigues me about Rublev Colours.

 For example, Orange Molybdate is a recent addition to my palette.
 It contains lead molybdate and has a very high tinting strength.
 While warmer than Cadmium Red, it could be used to replace it if it is mixed with Alizarin Crimson, for example.
-It provides a really nice range of mixtures.
-I used it on the doll and even in the red stripes on the frame (see picture below).
+It provides an excellent range of mixtures.
+I used it on the doll and the red stripes on the frame (see picture below).

-* The egbert brush is a filbert, but with longer hair.
-It has the advantage of holding more color, and it more easily flexes.
+* The Egbert brush is a filbert, but with longer hair.
+It has the advantage of holding more color and more easily flexes.
 Its relationship to a filbert is like that of a flat to a bright.